 Puree until completely smooth: After a minute or two, the mixture will turn into soft serve!
 At this point, it will be at its most creamy, so I recommend eating it right away.
 Or you can quickly transfer it to a container and keep it in the freezer (more details on freezing below).

-About Freezing This Ice Cream
+Freezing Banana Ice Cream

 Vegan banana ice cream is best eaten right away.
 But, you can keep it in the freezer for a couple of hours (if making it for a dinner party, let’s say).